krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 We can see that while the values on the sample path are volatile, the values on the top row converge towards a finite value.
-We can define this notion of convergence precisely using the mathematical concept of a limit.
+We can define this notion of convergence of the values on the top row precisely using the mathematical concept of a limit.

 Let:

 $$
 \Delta = \lim_{T \to \infty} \frac{1}{T} \int_0^T \delta(t) \, dt
 $$

-Here, $\delta(t)$ is the instantaneous presence density introduced in the presence invariant.
+Here, $\delta(t)$ is the instantaneous presence density at each sampling interval.

-The quantity $\Delta$, by contrast, represents the long-run average presence density —
-the time-averaged total presence across all signals in the system.
+The quantity $\Delta$, represents the long-run average presence density — the time-averaged total presence across all signals in the system.

-In the discrete setting, this corresponds to the limiting value of the top row of the
-accumulation matrix — a value toward which the green line in Figure 18 appears to converge:
+This corresponds to the limiting value of the top row of the accumulation matrix — a value toward which the green line in Figure 18 appears to converge:

 $$